-- (2) Applicants who possess the qualifications stated in subsection 1 and have additionally acquired knowledge and skills in ways other than university studies are to be admitted to a stage of the program that corresponds to the results of the placement test pursuant to section 49 (11) of the North Rhine-Westphalia Higher Education Act, unless regulations on admission procedures conflict with this provision.
-Details are stipulated in the regulations on placement tests of Cologne University of Applied Sciences. - (3) In exceptional cases, students may be enrolled in the program prior to having obtained their first degree (as stipulated in subsection 1) if they provide CUAS with the degree within one year after enrollment. - (4) Language of instruction in the Master's program is to be English.
-Applicants therefore need to meet one of the following requirements: - a) Having passed the TOEFL with at least 550 points on the paper-based test, 213 points on the computer-based test or 80 points on the internet-based test. - b) Having passed the IELTS with 6.5 points. - c) Having passed an alternative language test with a test score equivalent to those of TOEFL and IELTS. - d) Prior enrollment of at least one year in a university program conducted entirely in English. - e) Prior schooling of at least one year conducted entirely in English. - f) Completion of a degree program pertaining to the fields of automation and IT which includes English courses of at least one semester duration.
-This specifically includes the degree programs in Electrical Engineering and Computer Engineering at Cologne University of Applied Sciences. - g) English as a mother tongue.
+- (2) Applicants who possess the qualifications stated in subsection 1 and have additionally acquired knowledge and skills in ways other than in university studies are to be admitted to a stage of the program that corresponds to the results of the placement test pursuant to section 49 (12) of the North Rhine-Westphalia Higher Education Act, unless regulations on admission procedures conflict with this provision.
+Details are stipulated in Cologne University of Applied Sciences' regulations on placement tests. - (3) In exceptional cases, students may be enrolled in the program prior to having obtained their first degree (as stated in subsection 1) if they provide this degree within one year after enrollment. - (4) Applicants who hold a suitable undergraduate degree (as stated in subsection 1) with a final grade that is worse than 2.5 (German grading system) may still proof their professional qualification for the admission to the Master's program if they meet the following requirements: - Proof of suitable professional experience of usually at least two years in a field relevant to the respective specialization of the program or - A successfully conducted interview with the selection committee of at least 20 minutes duration.
+The committee may also offer conditional admission that requires students to obtain additional achievements of up to 30 ECTS.
+The selection committee is to decide on nature and scope of the additional achievements. - (5) Language of instruction in the Master's program is to be English.
+Applicants therefore need to meet one of the following requirements: - a) Having passed the TOEFL with at least 550 points on the paper-based test, 213 points on the computer-based test or 80 points on the internet-based test. - b) Having passed the IELTS with 6.0 points. - c) Having passed an alternative language test with a test score equivalent to those of TOEFL or IELTS. - d) English as a mother tongue. - (6) Applicants are required to elaborately demonstrate their motivation for enrolling in the Master's program in a motivational letter of approx. two pages, written in English.
+The motivational letter is to be taken into consideration when determining a student's aptitude for the program.
+Applications submitted without a motivational letter are not to be considered.
+Moreover, selection interviews may be conducted to determine a student's aptitude or motivation. - (7) Admission is to be denied if the applicant has within the jurisdiction of the German constitution irreversibly failed the Bachelor's, Diplom or other final examination in the program in Automation and IT or if he/she has lost the right to take examinations in this or in a comparable degree program.
+Admission is also to be denied if the applicant has within the jurisdiction of the German constitution irreversibly failed a comparable examination in a another degree program in the field of computer science or engineering or if he/she has lost the right to take said examination.